emmt/FITSHeaders.jl/README.md

 restricted set of ASCII characters from `' '` to `'~'` (hexadecimal codes 0x20
 to 0x7E).
 Hence Julia strings (whether they are encoded in ASCII or in UTF8) can be treated as vectors of bytes.
-The parsing methods provided by the `FITSCards` package exploit this to deal with FITS headers and cards stored as either vectors of bytes (of type `AbstractVector{UInt8}`) or as Julia strings (of type `String` or `SubString{String}`).
+The parsing methods provided by the `FITSBase` package exploit this to deal with FITS headers and cards stored as either vectors of bytes (of type `AbstractVector{UInt8}`) or as Julia strings (of type `String` or `SubString{String}`).